 Nausea and/or vomiting following oral surgery is common and may relate to medication or swallowed blood.
 It is wise to have clear fluids only for the first 12 hours.
 If vomiting persists, please contact the surgeon.

-Dissolving stitches will be used in almost all cases.
-They will fall out or dissolve in approximately 7-14 days following surgery.
+Dissolving sutures will be used in almost all cases.
+These will fall out or dissolve in approximately 7 – 14 days following surgery.